 Each drummer on this list has impacted the drumming world in a significant way.
 Some are innovators, some are world-renowned session drummers, and others have played in some of the most influential bands in history.
 As you read through our list, be sure to check out the recommended albums for each drummer as well.
 Who knows – you might discover your new favorite player!

 It’s difficult to associate a numerical value with an artist or musician because these things are subjective.
 In order to achieve the rankings that we did, we considered each drummer’s innovation in the drumming world, their technical ability, and their achievements throughout their career.
+This is also an evolving list that, like opinions, can shift over time.

 Read on to find out who made our list of the Top 100 Drummers of All Time!